Learn to Ski as a Family

 Most ski schools won’t take children until they are three, so until then just enjoy short, fun sessions outside and treat your time away as less of a ski holiday and more of a family holiday in the snow.

-Once they’re old enough, enrolling your little ones into childcare with staff specialised in teaching young children to ski is invaluable.
+Once they’re old enough, enrolling your little ones into childcare with staff specialised in teaching young children to learn to ski is invaluable.

 It doesn't need to be all day, you can mix it up with some family time in the afternoon; but get the basics (from snowploughs to riding drag lifts and chairlifts) taught by a professional.

-It’s always a good idea to stay and watch the first session to make sure you and your child are happy.
+It’s always a good idea to stay and watch the first session to make sure you and your child are happy whilst they learn to ski.

 Older Children (7-12)